+38067 48 55 333 RSS Donate

 More blogs

-Today, together with the charitable organization BF Odigitria, I collected and sent humanitarian aid to former prisoners who are now our defenders—warriors of the Armed Forces of Ukraine: food, essential...
+Today, after the church service, together with the charitable organization CF Odigitria (https://mission.tyurem.net/en), we collected and sent humanitarian aid to our defenders, and to places of detention in...
 Read more